aczietlow/hugo-blog/content/post/2024/filtering-phishing-emails.md

 ![Outlook](../../../images/blogs/email/outlook.webp)

+## Considerations

+If there is ever a sliver of doubt, one of the first things I will do is view the source of the email in question.
+There are a few low-hanging fruit that can help to identify phishing emails such as poor grammar, clearly malicious URLs, or the deposed prince of Nigeria asking for money.
+A few higher value validations I prefer to review is if the mail in question has valid DKIM, DMARC, and SPF records.
+Malicious actors can and will attempt to spoof the domain an email is actually coming from.

-This isn't intended to be a panacea and may in fact lull your awareness and readiness for these kinds of attack vectors in the future.
+None of this is intended to be a panacea.
+Creating filters to bypass practice these skills may in fact lull your awareness and readiness for these kinds of attack vectors in the future.
 Again, I want to stress the use of caution and wisdom in implementing something like this.
-In my case it was a small quality of life improvement in response to a now former customer with an overzealous red team.
+For me it was a small quality of life improvement in response to a now former customer with an overzealous red team.
+If that is the case for you, I'd encourage you to try the same.

+As always stay alert and vigilant.